 Everyone is raving about the Sous Vide Egg Bites available at Starbucks, but one thing we all agree on is that they’re so expensive and unhealthy!
-Here’s my copycat Starbucks Egg Bites recipe so you can make egg bites at home and save some cash and calories.
+Here’s my copycat Starbucks Egg Bites recipe so you can make healthy egg bites at home and save some cash and calories.

 I have included a ton of information here so this is your one-stop shop for information about different ways to cook them, what nutrition plans they support, and how to store them for meal prepping.

 These delicious low carb egg bites are Keto friendly and easily customizable to suit your family’s taste!
 I share some of my favorite versions below and even include a dairy free alternative.
+The egg bites Starbucks has in store are less healthy and much more expensive than these–give them a try today!

 They’re great for meal prepping so you can take these on the go for breakfast.
 Bonus: they’re Weight Watchers, 21 Day Fix and 2B Mindset friendly, counts are included below.